Who Can Drive a College-Owned Fleet Vehicle?

 - Please Note: New Jersey, Pennsylvania, and New York drivers should allow a minimum of one week to complete the verification process before operating or requesting to reserve any college fleet vehicle.
 License verification from states outside New Jersey, Pennsylvania, and New York will take longer than the minimum time frame listed above.
 The time to complete the process through other states is beyond the control of the College.

-- The verification process needs to be completed annually (for the Office of Campus Police Services, it is biannually) or if a license has expired by completing the Drivers’ License Verification Form.
+- The verification process needs to be completed annually (for the Office of Campus Police Services, it is biannually) or if a license has expired by completing the Drivers’ License Verification Process.

 The Campus Fleet Vehicle Reservation Process